What if I do not pay enough tax?

 How will HMRC collect the underpayment?

-If HMRC cannot collect the tax through your PAYE code, because, for example, you have left the UK or are not working they will contact you about arranging payment.
+If HMRC cannot collect the tax through your PAYE code, because, for example, you have left the UK or are not working, they will contact you about arranging payment another way.
 It is very important that you do not ignore this request for payment as HMRC may then issue a tax return for you to complete and that could result in penalties becoming payable if you do not comply with all the relevant requirements.
+You can find more information on how to pay HMRC in these circumstances, in our news piece 'How to pay the tax bill shown on your form P800'.

 If you do not agree with the simple assessment, you can first query it.
 You must do this within 60 days of receiving it, setting out your reasons why you do not agree with it.
 At this stage you can also ask for some or all of the tax that is shown as due to be postponed (in other words that it should not be collected now).
 You can make your query by phone but you may find it easier to keep a record if you write to HMRC.
 HMRC will then respond to your query.